MattD18/IDD-Fa18-Lab6/README.md

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**

-To change the baseline chatbot, I made a QuizBot that gives you simple arithmetic questions.
-The user must answer a certain amount of the question correctly in order to win.
+To change the baseline chatbot, I made a QuizBot that gives the user simple arithmetic questions.
+The user must answer a certain amount of the questions correctly in order to win.

 ## Record someone trying out your ChatBot